 If these innovations are fully harnessed, it can transform the mentality of ordinary voters.
 When we give them "meat," and rapidly increase their understanding and discernment, the character of public dialogue will change.
 Many voters, certainly, will be skeptical or reluctant to participate, but their inertia will be overcome by making the experience fun, no-effort, and so personally satisfying that they'll want to show their friends.

 David Foster is the Executive Director of Know The System, Inc. Prior to Know The System, David was Chief Academic Officer at ExecOnline, a New York based provider of online education.
-He earned an MBA from U.C.
+Earlier, he earned an MBA from U.C.
 Berkeley in 1986, and a Ph.D. in learning technology and cognitive science from Northwestern University in 1996.
 He subsequently led e-learning development at companies including Accenture, UNext, DeVry Online, and 2U.